CharlesAV/angel-galleries/README.md

 )
 ```

-Make sure you actually create the directories where the thumbnail images will be saved.
+Finally, make sure you actually __create the directories where the thumbnail images will be saved__.
 These paths are relative to the /public/ folder (ex: /public/uploads/images/t/).